kubernetes-sigs/lws/keps/898-group-identity/README.md

 The pod webhook assigns each new leader pod a group key, a SHA1 over the namespace and a random 16 character string.
 A random input is required because leader pods are created through `generateName`, so at mutating admission time the pod has no name or UID to derive a key from.
 The key is stored in both the `group-index` and `group-key` labels on the leader and inherited by its workers.
 Exclusive placement continues to key off `group-key` exactly as in ordinal mode.

-The webhook also sets the leader's `hostname` to an 8 character prefix of the group key, while the Deployment template sets its `subdomain` to the LeaderWorkerSet headless service, which gives each leader a per-pod DNS record under the service.
+The webhook also sets the leader's `hostname` to the LeaderWorkerSet name plus an 8 character prefix of the group key, while the Deployment template sets its `subdomain` to the LeaderWorkerSet headless service, which gives each leader a per-pod DNS record under the service.
 The key is truncated because the full 40 characters would consume most of the 63 character service name budget.
-Under `subdomainPolicy: UniquePerReplica` the per-replica headless service is named from the LeaderWorkerSet name plus the same prefix, since Service names must begin with a letter and the raw key cannot be used as a name.
+Under `subdomainPolicy: UniquePerReplica` the per-replica headless service name matches the leader host name.

 ### Worker StatefulSets and Leader Address